vbookshelf/myOfflineAi-PrivacyFirst/README.md

 5- When using Ai to modify a specific part of a code base, it sometimes makes unauthorized changes to other parts of the code without telling you.

+6- When you download an .app (or .command, .sh, .pkg, or other executable) file from GitHub (or anywhere on the internet), macOS marks it with a “quarantine” flag for security.
+This is part of macOS’s Gatekeeper system, which is designed to protect users from running potentially unsafe or unverified code.
+If the user tries to double click a file to run it, macOS will block it.
+On this project I got around this problem by modifying the setup instructions so that the user runs a terminal command that creates a copy of the start-mac-app.command file and then makes it executeable.
+I also included instructions to get around this problem in Windows.

 <br>